grscheller/scheller-linux-archive/notes/pythonNotes.md

 - Everything is a object, even classes and functions.
   - once created any object
     - can have attributes attached to it (hence OOP not COP)
-    - assigned to a variable (slap a "label" on it)
+    - assigned to a variable as in
+      - slapping a "label" on it (a reference)
+      - not copying a "value" to it (memory location)
   - classes are objects
     - the "class" of a class is referred to as its metaclass
     - classes like any other object